soheilhy/cmux/README.md

 ## Limitations
 * *TLS*: Since `cmux` sits in between the actual listener and the mux'ed listeners, TLS handshake is not handled inside the actual servers.
-Because of that, when you handle HTTPS using cmux `http.Request.TLS` would not be set.
+Because of that, you can serve HTTPS using cmux but `http.Request.TLS` would not be set in your handlers.

 * *Different Protocols on The Same Connection*: `cmux` matches the connection when it's accepted.
 For example, one connection can be either gRPC or REST, but